karaiwulf/lesbianunix.dev/content/posts/oxide-05.md

 given as a final for Systems 500 in school, though it was very much a fun test (remember that `objdump` is *always* your friend on Linux systems).

-Instead, I will be recounting the tale of a simple bug in coreutils, because honestly its the most interesting thing I've gotten to look at in the last four years of my life.
+I suppose I can talk about the many times that I've accidentally broken Triton by sheer force of will.
+And updates.
+Triton is the most frustrating thing to update.

 # Analysis Samples